-How to save money on gas as prices continue to climb - 1330 & 95.5 WFIN
+How to save money on gas as prices continue to climb - WFIN Local News

 Tom Merton/Getty Images

-(NEW YORK) — The price for a gallon of gas has surged to a national high.
+(NEW YORK) — The price for a gallon of gas continues to surge.

-As of Tuesday morning, AAA said it costs an average of $4.17 for a gallon of gas, the highest price ever recorded.
+As of Thursday morning, AAA said it costs an average of $4.60 for a gallon of gas, meaning filling up a small car of gasoline will likely cost you more than $50.

-Filling up a small car of gasoline will now cost you about $50, and GasBuddy predicts we could see the national average price soar to $4.25 a gallon by Memorial Day.

-“I think it will probably happen even much sooner than that,” GasBuddy’s Head of Petroleum Analysis Patrick De Haan told ABC News, “potentially even by the end of the month, so gas prices continue to go up and defy expectations.”
+Patrick De Haan, GasBuddy’s head of petroleum analysis, told ABC News in March that “gas prices continue to go up and defy expectations,” with the cost per gallon already surpassing predictions heading into Memorial Day.

 So how can you keep the pain at the pump to a minimum?
 Here’s what the experts say: